MarioRuiz/slack-smart-bot/README.md

 To pre-execute some ruby when starting the session add the code to `.smart-bot-repl` file on the project root folder defined on `project_folder`.
 Then that file will be always executed before the REPL started or created.
 In that case if we want to avoid to run that file before the REPL we can do it adding the word 'clean' before the command `clean repl`.

-If you want to see the methods of a class or module you created use `ls TheModuleOrClass`
+If you want to see the methods of a class or module you created use `ls TheModuleOrClass`.
+To see all documentation of a method: `doc TheModuleOrClass.method_name`.
+And to see the source code of a method: `code TheModuleOrClass.method_name`.
+Examples: `ls Sales`, `doc Sales.list`, `code Sales.list`

 You can supply the Environmental Variables you need for the Session

 Examples:
   _repl CreateCustomer LOCATION=spain HOST='https://10.30.40.50:8887'_